 - The prize for the best project is €7500, the second €5000 and the third €2500.

-- The three European laureates are invited to visit the European Parliament in Brussels or Strasbourg.
+- As part of the prize, the three European laureates are invited to visit the European Parliament in Brussels or Strasbourg.

 - Your project will also receive lots of coverage through the European Parliament’s and the Foundation’s media channels.

-Previous winners have been awarded for projects such as youth exchanges, events in the fields of sports, arts or culture or may take the form of online projects with a European dimension.
-Have a look here to read about previous winners’ projects.
+- Previous winners have been awarded for projects such as youth exchanges, events in the fields of sports, arts or culture or may take the form of online projects with a European dimension.

 The projects will be assessed according to the following principles: